yurigushiken/pdf-to-notion/readme.md

 Notes
 Ensure your Google Drive and Notion API credentials are correctly set up in the config.py file.
 Share your Google Drive folder with the service account email from your Google API credentials.
-This should help you get started with the project and provide clear instructions for others who want to use it.
+This project aims to streamline the process of managing and organizing PDF documents, making it easier to keep track of important information and access it efficiently.